Why is this important?

 The same happens with any pension increases as you are liable to pay more tax (but no national insurance).

-Changes to income tax are usually made by the government in the annual Budget, for example, the amounts of the allowances are usually increased.
-The changes are announced during November in the Pre-Budget Report and take effect from the following 6 April.
+Changes to income tax are announced by the government in the annual Budget statement, close to the beginning of the tax year in April.
+Most of the changes are announced earlier as well, in the Pre-Budget Report in the autumn, so there is time for them to take effect from the following 6 April.

 If your PAYE tax code includes the letter T or K, HMRC has to calculate a new tax code to send to you and your employer.
 The new code should be in place by 6 April or soon after, but if there is any delay you will receive a tax refund.